TrDA-hab/Projects/Stepper motor/README.md

     `Rule2 1`   // Enable Rule1
     `Rule2 ON button1#state DO ShutterOpen1 ENDON ON button2#state DO ShutterClose1 ENDON`
     `Rule2 1`   // Enable Rule2
-    `ShutterButton1 1 updown 0`  // Assigns button #1 to act as an "up and down" button (1x press up, 2x press down) for Shutter#1
-    `ShutterButton2 2 updown 0`  // Assigns button #2 to act as an "up and down" button (1x press up, 2x press down) for Shutter#2

 Wemos Pin|GPIO|Component|Stepper Signal
 :-:|:-:|:-:|:-: